XhinLiang/simplex/README.md

 # Simplex

-Simplex is a command line interface (CLI) program written in Go that simplifies JSON objects according to a set of provided rules.
+Simplex simplifies JSON objects according to a set of provided rules.

 ## Installation